jodyphelan/ntmdb/README.md

+# Repo moved

+> [!IMPORTANT]
+> This development of this database has moved to https://github.com/pathogen-profiler/ntm-db (and ntm-profiler now pulls from there)

 # ntmdb

 This repository hosts resistance databases for several non-tuberculous mycobacterial species as well as kmers which can be used to identify species.